Types of Properties in Singapore

 Stamp Duty

-If you are renting (as opposed to booking an hotel or service apartment), the agreement is subject to a Stamp Duty and you as the tenant are the one responsible to pay it.
+If you are renting (as opposed to booking a hotel or service apartment), the agreement is subject to a Stamp duty, and you as the tenant are the one responsible for paying it.
 This applies for whole units as well as for rooms (also from coliving companies).
 For rent, the stamp duty is 0.4% of the total contract value.
 If you have an agent or a coliving company, they can help you to pay this, otherwise, you can go to the IRAS E-Stamping portal and do this yourself online.
 Make sure you do this, or good luck in case of any dispute with your landlord.

 How to Deal with Landlords